CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

 ## Task 2: Deploy models

-In this task, you'll deploy two models, an embedding model to convert text into vector format for searching, and a generative model to produce responses based on retrieved data.
+In this task, you'll deploy two models: an embedding model to convert text into vector format for searching, and a generative model to produce responses based on retrieved data.

 You need two models to implement your solution: